otavio-paz/otavio-paz.github.io/_projects/2_project.md

 - **Solar and Wind Integration**: The system combines solar and wind energy sources with two MPPT charge controllers for efficient energy management.
 - **Storage and Conversion**: A PROwatt 1000W inverter and deep-cycle batteries ensure reliable AC power distribution.
-- **Aesthetic Consideration**: All components are mounted with minimal environmental impact, preserving the natural appeal of the learning center.
+- **Aesthetic Consideration**: All components are mounted with minimal environmental and aesthetic impact, preserving the natural appeal of the learning center.

 ---